 Another Duff Husband for Haylie

-Now I had better say spoiler alert because I can't sell this movie to you without giving something, although not everything, away.
-Where as usually in this sort of secret family movie it is told from the perspective of the adulterous husband's main family, in this case Sarah and her son are the secret family and Jason the creep will do anything to keep them secret from his real family.
-So that is the twist, the attempt to make "His Secret Family" stand out from all those other secret family movies and whilst it is a play on the usual the revelations are not enough to make this stand out.
+Now I had better say spoiler alert because I can't sell "His Secret Family" to you without giving something, although not everything, away.
+Normally in this type of movie the wife discovers that some time after they got married the husband met someone else and married them, keeping the two a secret from each other.
+But in this case Sarah discovers that their marriage came second and so she is the one who unknowingly started an affair with and then married an already married man who still lives with his family.
+So that is the twist, the attempt to make "His Secret Family" stand out from all those other secret family movies and sadly this revelation is not enough to make it stand out.

 Now what is kind of interesting about "His Secret Family", and I am kind of clutching at straws here to find something interesting, is the casting as Haylie Duff is in a typical role of the wife married to the wrong guy.
 But then you have Parker Stevenson in the role of the family friend and detective and that is what is a bit unusual.
 Usually you would have the nice guy detective fall for the cheated wife but there is none of that here and you wonder why they didn't go down that route with a younger actor in the usual detective role.